-So those were my 22 book suggestions to start changing your life.
+I hope these 25 books will change your life too!
 Pick one an get started!
-For many of us, motivation doens’t like to stick around long when we’re caught up in the grind.
+For many of us, motivation doesn’t like to stick around long when we’re caught up in the grind.
 Pick a book and start reading or listening.
-Get an Audible memership and listen to your book to/from work, find a hammock and turn the page, and fianlly start feeding your brain the knowledge you need to live your dream life.
-I highly reccomend signing up for my 30 day challenge to go along with it for extra reinforcment in questioning everything and living your life’s purpose.
-Every day, a motivaional, interactive email will be sent to your inbox.
-The tools are all here for you, all you have to do is take action.
+Get an Audible membership and listen to your book to/from work, find a hammock and turn the page, and fianlly start feeding your brain the knowledge you need to live your dream life.

 Did I miss your favorite book?
 Share it in the comments section below!